keykay/persons-and-colors/README.md

 t2 -> Added Shared and Core modules plus a few template components like app-button and app-panel.
 A draft of the application's template has been developed.

 t3 -> Added feature modules, Persons and Colors.
 Lazy loading routing has been implemented for the modules added.
 Added a few feature components to manage lists and details.

+t4 -> Added the rest api server under the folder `/restApi`.
+The server handles CRUD operations for entities Person and Color.